DudaDiesel Biodiesel Supply

 As an example:

-Let's say it takes 2.3 ml of lye catalyst solution to complete your titration.
+Let’s say it takes 2.3 ml of lye catalyst solution to complete your titration.
 If you are using sodium hydroxide, the base catalyst needed is 5 grams.
-So that's 5g + 2.3 g = 7.3g of sodium hydroxide per liter of oil.
+So that’s 5g + 2.3 g = 7.3g of sodium hydroxide per liter of oil.
+Divide the base catalyst by 0.99 and then add the 2.3g to get 7.35g for purity corrections.
+As you can see, it doesn't really matter much with NaOH but it's a good practice.
+Be sure to only factor purity into the base catalyst.
+If you're using the same catalyst in your catalyst solution, purity corrections have already been made within the mixture itself.

 3. Methanol

-For small amounts of methoxide, it can be mixed together quite easily by putting the methanol and catalyst into a sealed container and then shaking and swirling it around.
-Once all of the catalyst is dissolved, it's ready.
-For larger applications, it's best to attach a propeller to a shaft which can connect to a power drill.
+For small amounts of mixtures of methanol and catalyst, it can be mixed together quite easily by putting the methanol and catalyst into a sealed container and then shaking and swirling it around.
+Once all of the catalyst is dissolved, it’s ready.
+For larger applications, it’s best to attach a propeller to a stainless steel shaft which can connect to a power drill.
 The drill can be run for only about a minute and there should be enough agitation to fully dissolve the catalyst into the methanol.
-Another method would be to use a pump, drawing the catalyst from the bottom to the top of the container, with a screen blocking the catalyst from flowing through the bottom until dissolved.
+Since methanol is flammable and drills can spark, this shaft should be attached through the cover to the tank as a permanent attachment.
+We have ours installed with ball bearings inside of the cover for an easy spin.

 4. The Process of a test Batch

-There are a few different designs which can be used when building a processor.
-For first-time users, it is best to do a few test batches first to be sure that measurements are being made correctly and to see how the process works.
 On a small-scale, accuracy in weights and volumes of the vegetable oil and catalyst is key, so if a user can master using the right amounts for a small batch, larger batches can easily be made since there is more room for error in a large batch.
-Most test batches process 1 liter of vegetable oil, which requires a standard 200 ml of methanol with 5g of naoh or 7g koh base catalyst (purity not factored in) + titration amount for used oil.
-First-time users should start with fresh oil, and then move onto waste vegetable oil.
-If you change your type of process at any time, such as changing from naoh to koh or even changing to a different oil from a different restaurant, it is best to perform a test batch before a larger batch.
+Most test batches process 1 liter of vegetable oil, which requires a standard 200 ml of methanol with 5g of naoh or 7g KOH base catalyst (purity not factored in) + titration amount for used oil.
+First-time users should start with fresh oil so the reaction alone can be familiarized with, and then move onto waste vegetable oil to practice processing successfully with a titration involved.
+If you change your type of process at any time, such as changing from naoh to KOH or even changing to a different oil from a different restaurant, it is best to perform a test batch before a larger batch.

 1 Liter Test Batches

-Agitation in a blender is plenty for making biodiesel. you should only need to run it for about 15-20 minutes.
+Agitation in a blender is plenty enough for making biodiesel.
+You should only need to run it for about 15-20 minutes.
 Once the mixing is completed, stop the blender and pour the mixture into another container, preferably clear HDPE for watching the glycerin by-product drop out.
-Don't leave it in the blender.
+Don’t leave it in the blender.
 The regular rubber gaskets will deteriorate over time when exposed to biodiesel.
-You can expect the blender to only last for a few test batches and to never be used for anything else.
+You can expect the blender to only last for a few test batches and to never be used again for anything else.

 Washing a test batch

-Next, once you have just biodiesel and NO glycerine, add 1/3 as much water as biodiesel in a slow manner so as not to agitate the biodiesel too much. the water will sink to the bottom quite readily if it's not agitated.
+Next, once you have just biodiesel and NO glycerine, add 1/3 as much water as biodiesel in a slow manner so as not to agitate the biodiesel too much. the water will sink to the bottom quite readily if it’s not agitated.
 Now, turn the bottom upside down and let the water settle down to the top, which is now the bottom upside down.
-And continue to do this over and over until the water becomes very merky.
+And continue to do this over and over until the water becomes very murky.
 Be careful not to agitate the biodiesel too much, or you will have to wait a long time for it to separate, possibly up to a week or longer.

 After the water is dirty, it has captured a lot of the excess methanol, soaps and other contaminates in the biodiesel.
 Let it settle for a good amount of time so that you have all biodiesel on the top. if you are gentle enough, it should only need about 15-30 minutes to completely settle out.
 Proceed to drain out the biodiesel into another container as you did before when removing the glycerin, and then add 1/3 water again and wash again.
 Each time you wash, the water should start to become less and less murky.
-As the biodiesel gets cleaner, you will also notice that you can be a little more virgorous in the washing.
-Be careful not to agitate it too much so you don't have to wait too long for it to settle.
+As the biodiesel gets cleaner, you will also notice that you can be a little more vigorous in the washing.
+Be careful not to agitate it too much so you don’t have to wait too long for it to settle.
 The goal is to get to a point where the water no longer gets cloudy at all and remains clear.
 This happens when the biodiesel has been washed completely. usually this is achieved after 3-4 washes.
 The wash water should be at a neutral ph of 7 when the biodiesel is completely washed.

 Drying a test batch